Amorita, Oklahoma

 Amorita is a town in Alfalfa County, Oklahoma, United States.
-The population was 37 at the time of the 2010 census.
+The population was 38 at the time of the 2020 Census.

 History

-Amorita was founded in September, 1901.
+Amorita was founded in September 1901.
 It is speculated that Amorita was likely named after the wife of railroad owner, Charles E. Ingersoll.
 At the time of its founding, the area was part of the much larger Woods county.
 It did not become part of present-day Alfalfa county until the time of statehood in 1907.

 The town was established in Byron township in 1901 approximately two miles north of the existing town of Byron, by what was then known as the Choctaw Northern Railroad, later owned by the Chicago, Rock Island and Pacific.
 In that year, the railroad became the county's first, connecting Amorita to the other Alfalfa county towns of Aline, Augusta, Ingersoll, Lambert, Driftwood, and on into Kansas.
 City lots were sold when the railroad completed its rail line through the county in November 1901.

 Although the initial sale of lots in November was small, within a month a butcher shop and a coal and grain business were established, and by February of the following year, two grain elevators were also opened.
 Farming was the predominant economic activity in the area at the time.
 The town was temporarily given a competitive advantage as a transportation hub because nearby Byron did not acquire its own competing railroad access (the Kansas City, Mexico and Orient Railway) until October 1902.

 Residents voted to incorporate their town in May 1912.
 In 1919 a fifty-thousand-dollar bond was approved to construct a new school building for the consolidated schools of Amorita and two other districts.
 In 1921, voters of both Byron and Amorita jointly approved the construction of power lines extending from Kansas to supply electricity to both their towns.

 The railroad abandoned its line through the town in 1936.
 In the 1960s, the Amorita school was consolidated into a single entity along with the nearby districts of Burlington, Byron, and Driftwood, which was located in Burlington.
-By 1970, the population had fallen to 63 persons and by 2010, it had declined to just 37 residents.